ZigranJ/tasksync/README.md

 delete - delete a task
 exit - exit the program
 help - print this help screen
-save - save tasks into a file
-load - load tasks from a file
 sort - sorts tasks alphabetically
 ```